The Hidden Complexity of Gummy Vitamin Manufacturing

 Testing Requirements You Might Not Expect

 Gummies need several testing protocols beyond what you'd do for standard supplements.
+Physical testing includes texture analysis (penetration force and elasticity), moisture content verification, coating uniformity assessment, dissolution testing for stability data, and sticking tendency evaluation.

 Gelatin gummies obviously aren't vegetarian.
 Pectin gummies often use modified food starch, which can be a gluten source.
-The coating oils might derive from allergen sources.
+Coating oils might derive from allergen sources.
 Flavor systems frequently contain allergen derivatives.
+Every single ingredient in your flavor, color, and coating system needs to be traced for allergen status.
+It's a more complex supply chain than with simpler formats.

 The Real Question: Should You Even Make Gummies?